tbrooke/UDO/README.md

 ## Installation Instructions for Racket and Pollen

 Download and install Racket, which includes DrRacket.
 (Of course, you’re welcome to use your preferred text editor, but the tutorials will assume you’re using DrRacket.)

-Linux Download and install Racket, which includes DrRacket.
-(Of course, you’re welcome to use your preferred text editor, but the tutorials will assume you’re using DrRacket.)

 Linux and OS X users: update your system PATH to include "/path-to-racket-installation/bin/".
 Then, from the terminal, you’ll be able to run racket and raco (see raco: Racket Command-Line Tools).